thom855j/php-security/README.md

-#PHP security
+# PHP SECURITY

-Classes useful for security in php projects
+Classes useful for security in php projects.

+!
+FOR LEARNING/DEVLOPMENT PURPOSES ONLY !